jasongrimes/hello-docker/README.md

 ## Basic architecture

-This is a simple "hello" application with a JavaScript frontend, a NodeJS API backend, and a database.
+This simple "hello" application has a JavaScript frontend, a NodeJS API backend, and a database.

-The three basic services are broken into three separate Docker containers:
+These three basic services are broken into three separate Docker containers:

 - `api`: The REST API, served by Node JS.
 (Express, in this example.)
 - `db`: A database.
 (Postgres, in this example.)